 Section 4.
 Terms of Office.
-The term of office of the directors shall be three (3) years and until their respective successors are elected and qualified.
-The terms of office of the directors shall be staggered to the extent possible, so that approximately one- third (1/3)of the directors shall be elected each year.
-Directors shall be eligible to serve two (2) consecutive terms.
-A director elected or appointed to serve a portion of a term shall count that as one term if the portion of the term is greater than one (1) year.
-Portions of terms less than one (1) year shall not be counted as a term for purposes of this term limit restriction.
-A director who has served two terms, or one term and a portion of another term greater than one year, shall be eligible for appointment or to run for the Board of Directors again after an absence from the Board of at least one year.
+A director's term of office ("term") shall be three (3) years and until a respective successor is elected and qualified.
+Terms should be staggered to the extent possible so that approximately one-third (1/3) of the directors should be elected each year.
+Directors are eligible to serve three (3) consecutive terms.
+A partial term shall count as one term if the partial term is greater than or equal to thirteen (13) months.
+Partial terms less than thirteen (13) months shall not be counted as a term for purposes of this term limit restriction.
+A director who has consecutively served three terms, or two terms and a portion of another term greater than thirteen months shall be eligible for appointment or to run for the Board of Directors again after an absence from the Board of at least one year.